 I love hot sauce, and put a few dashes of this tonic on just about everything I eat!

 *These statements have not been evaluated by the FDA.
 Consume at your own risk.
 Discuss any health concerns with a trusted practitioner.

-This tincture includes 4 species of ethnically, sustainably, and lovingly wildcrafted Appalachian mushrooms.
+This tincture includes 4 species of ethically, sustainably, and lovingly wildcrafted Appalachian mushrooms.
 I made it as a dual extraction.
 Because mushrooms have alcohol and water soluble components, I tincture them in organic gluten free cane alcohol first and then a long tea extraction (decoction).

 Wild mushrooms are being shown to be super anticarcinogenic, preventing and fighting cancer.
 They are also said to be immunimodulating, taking the immune system from where it is to where it needs to be.